tin2tin/go_to_frame/README.md

-# Go To FRame Pop-Up for Blender Sequencer
+# Go To Frame Pop-Up for Blender Sequencer

 ## Location
 Sequencer > View > Navigation > Go to Frame